Particle transport in turbulent curved pipe flow: Introduction

 In another study to examine the particles behaviour in the presence of geometrical curvature, \citet{huang_durbin_2010, huang_durbin_2012} performed DNS of particulate dispersion in a strongly curved S-shaped channel.
 They examined the erosive effect of wall--particle collisions at the channel walls and reported that the maximum erosion rate is dramatically increased for heavier particles.
 They also observed a plume of particles bouncing back from the outer wall of the curved section and building up a high-particle concentration region adjacent to the wall, which is named as \textit{'reflection layer'}. \citet{huang_durbin_2012} further presented a simple model to explain the oscillatory behaviour of the wall collision for heavy inertial particles.

-The current paper is devoted to the complex dynamics of particle dispersion in the presence of the curvature where a stably secondary motion and centrifugal forces acting on the particles co-exist.
+The current study is devoted to the complex dynamics of particle dispersion in the presence of the curvature where a stably secondary motion and centrifugal forces acting on the particles co-exist.
 Fully developed turbulent pipe flows at three different curvatures laden with inertial small heavy particles are simulated.
-The computational methodology for simulating the carrier and dispersed phase is explained in \S \ref{sec:method} along with a discussion of the basic flow features in \S \ref{sec:flow}.
+In these configurations, the transport and accumulation of these dilute micro-size particles are investigated and addressed in the current paper.
+The first and second-order moments of the velocity and acceleration of the particulate phase in turbulent bent pipes are addressed in a companion paper by \citet{noorani_sardina_brandt_schlatter_FTC_2015}.
+In the pages that follow, the computational methodology for simulating the carrier and dispersed phase is explained in \S \ref{sec:method} along with a discussion of the basic flow features in \S \ref{sec:flow}.
 The instantaneous particle distribution in the pipe, particle trajectories, and Eulerian statistics of the Lagrangian phase, in particular concentration maps, are discussed in \S \ref{sec:part}.
 Conclusions and an outlook are given in the final section \S \ref{sec:conclusions}.